-In this paper, we propose a method which estimates camera motions precisely by taking advantage of the wide field of view of an omni-directional camera.
+In this paper, we propose a method which estimates camera movement precisely by taking advantage of the wide field of view of an omni-directional camera.
 Experimental results show the effectiveness of our proposed method.

 As future works, we should make the following improvements.
 For measurement accuracy, the baseline length should be optimized by considering the measurement result at each observation point.
 For appearance of the environment model, we should estimate the shape of measurement objects in the environment from the relation between the measurement result and the texture appearance at each observation point.
-Moreover, the present experimental environments are not very large.
-Therefore, we should experiment in large environments, such as outdoors.
-Further, we should compare other methods which use SIFT[17] feature, SURF[18] feature and so on.